PERSONAL INJURY ATTORNEYS IN BOSTON, MASSACHUSETTS

 TRUST IN EXPERIENCE

-LIABILITY IN MASSACHUSETTS AND RHODE ISLAND
+REACH OUT TO USLIABILITY IN MASSACHUSETTS AND RHODE ISLAND

 Your personal injury claim will be approached differently depending on the state.
 Both Massachusetts and Rhode Island approach personal injury claims through a system called ‘comparative fault’ (or ‘comparative negligence’).
 This means that monetary damages will generally be allocated according to the percentage of each party’s fault.
 While both states are comparative fault states, Massachusetts has adopted a modified version of comparative fault.